 Time Control: G/45;inc15 (forty-five minutes per player with a fifteen second increment each move).
 Clocks without increment capability but with delay capability use G/45;d15.
 Clocks without increment or delay capability use G/45;d0.
 Click here to see the clock rules specific for this tournament and how to set the popular digital clocks for this time control (including some important notes on some of the clocks).
 Bring a digital clock with increment capability.
-A few digital clocks are provided for this tournament but please do not always rely on the club to provide an increment capable digital clock (boards, pieces, notation sheets, and pens/pencils are provided).
+A few digital clocks with increment capability are provided at this tournament but please do not always rely on the club to provide an increment capable digital clock (boards, pieces, notation sheets, and pens/pencils are provided).

 Schedule: On-site registration runs from 9-9:45am.
 Rounds are scheduled for 10am, 12:30pm, and 3pm.
 Rounds 2 and 3 can be started earlier if both players agree.
 Players who have a game go long can request extra time off before the next round.

 Entry Fee: $15, $5 discount for PCC members, $5 discount for each additional family member that lives in the same household, free entry for players playing in their first US Chess rated tournament (must still pay for US Chess membership).
 Pay during registration with cash or check payable to Portland Chess Club.